-Craft Guild crowns Young National Chef of the Year 2020
+Sam Dixon wins Young National Chef of the Year title

-- As well as a product prize of £250 and a framed presentation plate, Churchill will also be taking the winner to a European city for a Gastronomic Experience trip.
+- A product prize of £250 and a framed presentation plate from Churchill who will also be taking the winner on a gastronomic experience with previous winners

 Latest Young National Chef of the Year News